albertvucinovic/chat.sh/README.md

 - **models.json**: Model definitions and configurations
 - **providers.json**: API endpoint configurations

+## Testing

+For detailed manual testing procedures to verify all features, please see the [End-to-End Test Plan](EndToEnd.md).

 ## Development

 The application is built with Python 3.7+ and uses: